e257-fi/tackler-ng/tackler-cli/CRATES.md

 ## Build and install tackler

-Currently you will need nightly channel of Rust to build tackler
+You need Rust to build tackler

 ````bash
 cargo install tackler